alexhsamuel/apsis/README.md

 - A command line UI for interacting with the service.

-The service is built on a a Python 3 async scheduling library, which is suitable for embedding in other applications that require task scheduling.
+The service is built on a Python 3 async scheduling library, which is suitable for embedding in other applications that require task scheduling.